learn-co-curriculum/dsc-mongodb-pymongo/README.md

 - Read data from a MongoDB database
 - Update data from a MongoDB database
 - Delete data from a MongoDB database

+**Keep in Mind:** You will need to clone this lesson from GitHub and work on it locally so that you can connect securely to your MongoDB Atlas server.

 ## Objectives
 You will be able to: